Quantitative Assessment of Carrier Density by Cathodoluminescence. I. GaAs thin films and modeling: Introduction

 Cathodoluminescence (CL) can be used as an alternative method to assess the carrier density of n-type and p-type semiconductor layers with a spatial resolution as low as a few tens of nanometers.
-In a previous work, we have used high-resolution CL mapping to determine the doping of single nanowires made of n-type GaAs with electron concentrations of about $10^{18}$~cm$^{-3}$~\cite{Chen:2017}.
-Here, we use reference, planar semiconductor layers to settle experimental methods and theoretical models for the assessment of both n-type and p-type doping over a wide range of concentrations.
-We focus our study on gallium arsenide (GaAs) due to its widespread use in microelectronics such as microwave integrated circuits, high-frequency and low-noise amplifiers.
+In a previous work, we have used high-resolution CL mapping to determine the doping of single nanowires made of n-type gallium arsenide (GaAs) with electron concentrations of about $10^{18}$~cm$^{-3}$~\cite{Chen:2017}.
+Here, we extend our previous study to p-type doping, we clarify the formalism and fitting procedures, and we use a larger number of reference samples to refine the determination of doping using luminescence spectra.
+We use reference, planar semiconductor layers to settle experimental methods and theoretical models for the assessment of both n-type and p-type doping over a wide range of concentrations.
+We focus our study on GaAs due to its widespread use in microelectronics such as microwave integrated circuits, high-frequency and low-noise amplifiers.
 Moreover, GaAs has a direct bandgap, allowing to fabricate efficient optoelectronic devices such as infrared lasers, light-emitting diodes, and solar cells~\cite{Schnitzer:1993a,Kayes:2011}.

 In the following, we first describe the p-doped and n-doped GaAs thin films used in this work and we estimate the injection level of CL measurements.
 We present low-temperature CL measurements and we discuss qualitatively the effect of doping on the luminescence spectra.
 Then, room-temperature CL measurements are presented.
-The generalized Planck's law and an absorption model for doped GaAs are used to fit the luminescence spectra.
+The generalized Planck law and an absorption model for doped GaAs are used to fit the luminescence spectra.
 The important parameters fitted with this model (bandgap, Fermi level, Urbach absorption tail) are related to the carrier concentration.
 Our results are compared to the literature and to empirical models.
 This systematic, thorough investigation is general and can be adapted to other semiconductors.
 CL is particularly useful to inspect doping variations at the nanometer scale.